Mustangs 4 Us

 There are a number of places and ways to adopt a Wild Horse (Mustang) or Burro:

 Click here for BLM Adoption Requirements

 Here's a video about the Bureau of Land Management's Wild Horse & Burro Program:

-This is the best way if you want one NOW, or if you have a particular color, size, etc. in mind - or if you just want to choose from the largest selection.
-The disadvantage is that you may not live within easy driving distance of one of these, and you may be overwhelmed by the sheer numbers and find it hard to pick out just one.
+This is the best way if you want one NOW, or if you want to choose from the largest selection.
+The disadvantage is that you may not live within easy driving distance of one of these, and you may be overwhelmed by the sheer numbers of animals and find it hard to pick out just one.
 Bring binoculars, as often the horses will be at the opposite side of the huge fields where they are kept.